williambl/unity-destruction/README.md

 - Make stuff explode!
 - Make stuff make sounds when it breaks up!
 - Make stuff make particles when it breaks up!
+- Things can also be configured to only partially break apart, depending on impact velocity.
 - Includes an example game where you can throw a ball at a cube.
 It's more fun than it sounds.

 ## How to use